RedisLabs/redisraft/docs/Introduction.md

 Introduction
 ============

 RedisRaft is a Redis module that allows you to create strongly-consistent clustered Redis deployments.
-This module provides strong consistency for Redis using a variation of the [Raft Consensus
+This module provides strong consistency for Redis using the [Raft Consensus
 Algorithm](https://raft.github.io/).

 ## Background